 I am now avoiding the Ultimatum CSS generator and their CSS functions as I now prefer to code them directly into CSS files which I will enqueue through my function.php file in the child themes.
 You can take a peak at the child themes we built using Ultimatum Theme.
 I am also motivated to try my hands on developing parent themes to contribute back to the WordPress community and Ultimatum Theme is not an ideal tool for that.

 It is a good tool to provide custom web design services for clients, but as for parent themes that need to be distributed, I will need to learn a different set of frameworks or go the 100% native WordPress way.
-While I am eagerly waiting for the next Ultimatum Product, which is supposed to be many times better, I have begun to dwell into the HybridCore Framework that I am very excited to learn about and with it I believe I can grow stronger as a WordPress developer.
+While I am eagerly waiting for the next Ultimatum Product, which is supposed to be many times better, I have begun to dwell into the HybridCore Framework that I am very excited to learn about and with it I believe I can grow stronger as a WordPress developer and SEO consultant.

 - Why Keyword Stuffing Doesn’t Work Anymore and 2 Lessons That I Have Learnt - April 22, 2019